- Over 800 public school teachers received individual $250 grants

 - Annual event for teachers postponed until shelter-in-place lifted

-A record number of Gratitude Grants are helping West Contra Costa public school teachers adapt to the challenges of ‘distance learning’ required by school closures.
+A record number of Gratitude Grants totaling over $211,000 are helping West Contra Costa public school teachers adapt to the challenges of ‘distance learning’ required by school closures.

 For the first time, the Chamberlin Family Foundation delivered most of the 847 individual grants to TK-12 public school teachers electronically this Spring as they close out the academic year teaching remotely due the COVID-19 pandemic.